SherazAhmadd/PBWT-a-fast-Haplotypes-Matching-Algorithm/README.md

 # Positional-Burrows-Wheeler-Transform-PBWT-Haplotype Matching

-This repository provides **Python and C++ implementations** of the
-**Positional Burrows–Wheeler Transform (PBWT)** algorithm for detecting long shared haplotype segments.
+This repository provides **Python and C++ implementations** of the **Positional Burrows–Wheeler Transform (PBWT)** algorithm for detecting long shared haplotype segments.

+**Haplotypes** are groups of genes or genetic markers inherited together from a single parent.
+Studying haplotypes helps in understanding **genetic diversity**, tracing ancestry, and identifying disease-associated regions.

+The **Positional Burrows–Wheeler Transform (PBWT)** is an algorithm that efficiently finds **long shared haplotype segments** across many individuals.
+It works by **sorting haplotypes at each site** and tracking divergences to detect matching sequences quickly, which is faster than comparing all pairs directly.

-The implementation follows the original algorithm introduced by
-**Richard Durbin** and is intended for:
+The implementation follows the original PBWT algorithm and is intended for:

+- Identifying shared haplotypes in user data
 - Learning and understanding PBWT
-- Algorithmic bioinformatics demonstrations
-- Academic projects and portfolios
-- Testing on small to medium haplotype datasets
+- Testing on small to large haplotype datasets

 ---